 His books include The Sorcery Within, The Schemes of Dragons, X-Men: Law of the Jungle, Piper in the Night, and the collection Embracing the Starlight.
 Over a hundred stories have appeared in magazines such as Asimov’s SF, Realms of Fantasy, F&SF, Pulphouse, Penthouse Hot Talk, and anthologies such as Full Spectrum 4, Peter S. Beagle’s Immortal Unicorn, Return to Avalon, In the Field of Fire, and a dozen installments of the Sword & Sorceress series.

-Though she is known primarily as a fantasy writer, Sherwood and fellow BVC member Dave Trowbridge have collaborated on Exordium, a five-volume space opera.
+Though known primarily as a fantasy writer, Sherwood and fellow BVC member Dave Trowbridge have collaborated on Exordium, a five-volume space opera.

-Hi, I’m Jennifer Stevenson, the well-meaning wack job responsible for the Hinky Chicago series featuring fraud cop Jewel Heiss and her henchmen, sex demon Randy and ex-con-artist Clay.
+Hi, I’m Jennifer Stevenson, the well-meaning wack job responsible for the Hinky Chicago series featuring fraud cop Jewel Heiss and her henchmen, sex demon Randy and ex-con-artist Clay, including two adventures with roller derby: The Hinky Genie Lamp and A Hinky Taste of You.
 If you fancy literary magical realism, try Trash Sex Magic.
 If you prefer straight romantic comedy, I recommend blue collar men such as the Backstage Boys, King of Hearts and Fools Paradise.

-Also available are Slacker Demons from Musa Publications: It’s Raining Men, It’s Raining Angels and Demons, Dancing with Cupid, and the final untitled volume of that series, coming in early 2014.
+Also available are my Slacker Demons from Musa Publications: It’s Raining Men, It’s Raining Angels and Demons, and Dancing with Cupid.

 For more Jennifernalia, find me on Facebook or Twitter.